davidyansoftware/MTG-MYSQL/README.md

 Find the colors of "Psychatog":

 ```
-mysql> select color from colors join names on colors.id = names.id where name = "Psychatog";
+mysql> select color from colors join names on colors.rulesId = names.rulesId where name = "Psychatog";
 +-------+
 | color |
 +-------+